TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-24-how-exception-to-the-convention-does-more-harm-than-good.md

 Next time you'll be frustrated and tempted to exclude just this one file. **For a moment, take a pause and a deep breath.**

 What future will you shape for your project?
-Safe and stable to walks or possible hit by a car?
+Safe and stable to walk or possibly hit by a car?

 <br>